Octopus Energy - is it the best green supplier?

 Octopus Energy App

-Currently the app is only available for Apple devices, although it appears they have an Android version in the works.
+The app is available for Apple and Android devices.
 Customers who have reviewed the app online are not particularly impressed however, claiming it lacks advanced features and support for newer models of smartphones.

-Users on the Apple app store have given the app an average score of 3.8 out of 5 (October 2018).
-Some reviews praise how easy is it it is easy to use, whilst others are disappointed that it's not currently compatible with the latest iPhone X and that it often crashes or displays errors when submitting meter readings.
+Octopus Energy reviews on the App Store have given the app an average score of 1.5 out of 5 and on Google Play it receives an average of 1.9 out of 5 (October 2020).
+Most reviewers are disappointed that it's not currently compatible with the latest iPhone X and that it often crashes or displays errors when submitting meter readings.

-Whilst the Octopus Energy app is not too bad overall, these sorts of complaints crop up often with energy supplier apps.
-It's a shame many suppliers don't appear to put much effort or investment into creating a genuinely useful app for their customers.
+These sorts of complaints crop up often with energy supplier apps, so it's not to say that the Octopus Energy app is uniquely terrible.
+It's a shame many suppliers don't appear to put much effort or investment into creating a genuinely useful app for their customers, and we hope that this is a trend Octopus will looking to buck in the future.

 All things considered, Octopus customers are happy with most of the key aspects of their service.
 And whilst they are not the cheapest supplier, they offer excellent support and their account management is good enough to satisfy most customers.
 We give them a solid 4 out of 5.